 - Windscreen and rear window washer bottles – you may need to top up with windscreen washer fluid

 It is also a good idea to check your vehicle’s registration plate is clean enough to read and that it’s attached securely, as well as ensure the warning lights on the dashboard work correctly.

 The handbook will also tell you when the vehicle needs to be serviced.

 Checking your tyres regularly is another important precaution to take.
 Make sure they are the correct tread depth – this will vary depending on the vehicle – and that they do not have any cuts or defects.

 Tyres on cars, light vans and light trailers should have a tread depth of 1.6mm, while motorcycles, large vehicles and passenger-carrying vehicles should have a tread depth of 1mm.
 Mopeds only need to have a visible tread.
 There must be tread across the middle three-quarters and around the entire tyre.

-Following this guidance will ensure your car is safe to drive even if it has yet to have its MOT.
-Should you discover an issue that means your vehicle could be dangerous to drive, it’s important to take it to get repaired at your nearest garage as soon as possible - the government has said garages can remain open during this time.
+Following this guidance will ensure your car is safe to drive.
+Should you discover an issue that means your vehicle could be dangerous to drive, it’s important to take it to get repaired at your nearest garage as soon as possible.

-Remember – it’s important your car remains insured during this time.
+And regardless of lockdowns, it’s crucial to ensure your car always remains insured.
 If you would prefer not to drive your car and don’t want to pay insurance, you’ll need to declare it off the road using a SORN.
 Our guide explains how.